aadarshkumarr/zevi-aadarsh-assignment/README.md

 ---
 # Getting Started with Create React App

-This project is created for Zevi
+This project is created for Zevi.ai

 ---
 ## Available Scripts